HIV PREVENTION

 UNDETECTED = UNTRANSMITTABLE (U = U)

-People living with HIV cannot transmit the virus if they have an undetectable viral load for at least 6 months and take antiviral therapy (ART) medications as prescribed.
+People living with HIV cannot transmit the virus if they have an undetectable viral load for at least 6 months and take antiretroviral therapy (ART) medications as prescribed.
 An undetectable viral load means the amount of HIV in your blood (viral load) is so low that a test can’t detect it.
-When HIV is in your body without the prescribed medications, it makes more of itself which can make you sick and more likely to spread HIV to sexual and injecting partners, and from mother to baby during pregnancy, during delivery and breastfeeding.
+When people living with HIV do not take prescribed medications, their viral load will grow which can make them sick and more likely to spread HIV to sexual and injecting partners, and from mother to baby during pregnancy, delivery, and breastfeeding.
 Staying on medications as prescribed is not always easy.
-HIP helps people living with HIV link to care and stay on treatment because U=U is a game changer.
+HIP helps people living with HIV link to care and stay on treatment because we want to keep you and your loved ones healthy.

 EXCHANGE OR CLEAN SYRINGES